vasilyprokopov/aci-graphviz-cobra/README.md

 The tool supports Password-based and Certificate-based authentication to the Cisco ACI Fabric.
 Certificate-based authentication takes precedence if both are attempted simultaneously.

+The tool was tested extensively with ACI 4.2(x).
+It may work with other ACI software versions as well.

 ## Use Cases

 Diagrams produced by this tool will help to: